rack/rack-attack/README.md

 ## Testing

-A note on developing and testing apps using Rack::Attack - if you are using throttling in particular, you will need to enable the cache in your development environment.
-See [Caching with Rails](http://guides.rubyonrails.org/caching_with_rails.html) for more on how to do this.
+When developing and testing apps using Rack::Attack, if you are using throttling in particular, you must enable the cache in your development environment.
+See [Caching with Rails](http://guides.rubyonrails.org/caching_with_rails.html) for how to do this.

 ### Disabling